MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_04_explore_nsg.md

     1. Select **Add**
     1. Once the rule is provisioned, it will appear on the list of inbound rules.

-1. Now checkout the out **Outbound security rules**.
-Select **+ Add** from the top of the page and speak to the various settings.
+1. Now select the **Outbound port rules** tab and review the default rules.
+Select **Add outbound port rule** from the top of the page and speak to the various settings.
 I recommend creating the rule – The settings below create a rule to deny outbound internet traffic:
     1. Source: **Any**
     1. Source port ranges: **\***
     1. Destination: **Service Tag**